 Counter attacking is one of the most deployed tactics in the modern game.
 Nearly every team uses some form of a counter-attacking approach after regaining possession.
 Some teams specifically implement this tactic in a more systematic, rigorous manner; while others simply set up with the type of players, formation or style of play that is conducive to quick attacking transitions.
-What cannot be understated however, is how modern-day versions of counter-attacking could not have evolved to such a great extent, without the maturation and long-standing success of tiki-taka football and the countless hours managers like Jose Mourinho would have spent scrutinizing over how to stop it from becoming the most prevalent method of playing in world football.
+What cannot be understated however, is how modern-day versions of counter-attacking could not have evolved to such a great extent, without the maturation and long-standing success of tiki-taka football and the countless hours managers like Jose Mourinho spent scrutinizing over how to stop it from becoming the most prevalent method of playing in world football.
+This is how counter attacking led to the death of tiki taka football.

 WHAT WAS TIKI TAKA?Embed from Getty Images